fohrloop/wakepy/docs/source/methods-reference.md

 - **How to check it?**: You should be able to see a process with a command `/bin/bash caffeinate` or similar associated with it using a task manager.
 - **Requirements**: Mac OS X 10.8 Mountain Lion (July 2012) or newer.

-## keep.presenting

-(keep-presenting-org-freedesktop-screensaver)=
-### org.freedesktop.ScreenSaver
-- **Name**: `org.freedesktop.ScreenSaver`
-- **Introduced in**: wakepy 0.6.0
-- **How it works**: Uses the Inhibit method of [org.freedesktop.ScreenSaver](https://people.freedesktop.org/~hadess/idle-inhibition-spec/re01.html) D-Bus service when activating and saves the returned cookie on the Method instance.
-Uses the org.freedesktop.ScreenSaver.UnInhibit method with the cookie when deactivating.
-The org.freedesktop.ScreenSaver can only be used to prevent idle; that is why there is no "keep.running" mode counterpart.
-- **Multiprocess safe?**: Yes
-- **What if the process holding the lock dies?**: The lock is automatically removed.
-- **How to check it?**:  The org.freedesktop.ScreenSaver does not expose a method for listing the inhibitors, but you could monitor your inhibit call with [`dbus-monitor`](https://dbus.freedesktop.org/doc/dbus-monitor.1.html).
-- **Requirements**: D-Bus, and a [freedesktop.org compliant desktop environment](https://www.freedesktop.org/wiki/Desktops/), which should implement the org.freedesktop.ScreenSaver.Inhibit method.
-- **Tested on**:  Ubuntu 22.04 with GNOME 42.9 ([wakepy/#171](https://github.com/fohrloop/wakepy/pull/171)) and openSUSE 15.5 with KDE Plasma 5.27.9 ([wakepy/#310](https://github.com/fohrloop/wakepy/issues/310#issuecomment-2135512139)) by [fohrloop](https://github.com/fohrloop/).